Tustin/psn-php/README.md

 # PSN-PHP Wrapper
 This is a very easy to use PHP wrapper for the PSN API.

+## Usage
+Documentation for this library can be found here: [psn-php Documentation](https://tustin.github.io/psn-php/)

 ## Features
 - Authenticate with PSN
 - Get user information